Avish34/tcp-server/README.md

 2. cd tcp-server
 3. make start-service

-After running (3) command, use should see this output.
+After running (3) command, you should see this output.
 Server will be listening on 8080.
 To edit the port and other settings, you can find customise section below in the README.